- How big is my mailbox?

 - What if I accidently delete an email, can I get it back?

-- There seem to be other services in live@edu, such as Office web apps and Skydrive.
+- There seem to be other services linked to my email, such as Office web apps and Skydrive.
 Can I use them?

-- Where can I get help about Outlook Live or other live@edu services?
+- Where can I get help about using the student email system?

-You have 10GB of available space in your inbox.
+You have 25GB of available space in your inbox.
 This includes email bodies and attachments.
 You can see how much space you are using by selecting Options...
 See all options, My account.

 You can read your email through your web browser.
 All browsers will work, including Internet Explorer, Firefox, Safari, Chrome, and most other web browsers on computers running UNIX, Mac OS, or Windows.
-However if you use a Web browser that doesn't support the full feature set, Outlook Web App will open in the light version with less functionality.
+However if you use a Web browser that doesn't support the full feature set, email will open in the light version with less functionality.
 Details on supported browsers are here.

 There are two supported ways to go to your email inbox.

-- Log in to the iFlinders portal, there is a link there that will take you directly into your online web access mailbox.
+- Log in to FLO, there is a link on the right-hand side that will take you directly into your online web access mailbox.

 No, your FAN and password are authenticated by Flinders University so you must start from a Flinders login page.